Chevrolet Tahoe: Safety recalls

 On March 23, 2014, a 2015 GMC Yukon caught fire and went up in flames in Anaheim, California, after a couple, who along with the sales representative who was giving them a test drive, noticed the vehicle stopping and that smoke was starting to make its way into the cabin, prompting the three individuals to park the car and escape before it was destroyed within 15 minutes.
 The cause of the fire was traced to an oil leak and an engine malfunction.
-Despite being an isolated incident, the 2015 Tahoe and Yukon were not believed to be tied to GM's announced recall of its vehicles that was made on March 17, 2014.
+Despite being an isolated incident, the 2015 Tahoe and Yukon were not believed to be tied to GM's recall of its vehicles announced on March 17, 2014.
 But five days later on March 28, 2014, GM announced a recall on the 2015 Tahoe and Yukon in order to fix a "transmission oil cooler line that is not securely seated in its fitting," causing the vehicle to stop and rupture the oil cooling line, resulting in the engine to malfunction and catching fire immediately.
 On June 6, 2014, GM issued another recall on the 2015 Tahoe and Yukon because their radio control modules may not work, and thus prevent certain audible safety warnings.

 Changes by year

 2015 mid-year update

-The Tahoe received 4G LTE, Wi-Fi, and Siri capability, a new color palette, Brownstone Metallic, and added a hands-free power liftgate feature that is standard on LTZ, but included on LT with the optional Luxury Package.
-The MyLink with Navigation feature became standard on the LTZ trim, while E85 capability is removed from retail orders.
+The Tahoe received 4G LTE, Wi-Fi, and Siri capability, a new color palette (Brownstone Metallic), and added a hands-free power liftgate feature that is standard on LTZ, but included on LT with the optional Luxury Package.
+The MyLink with Navigation feature became standard on the LTZ trim, while E85 capability was removed from retail orders.

 The Yukon, in addition to receiving the aforementioned features, saw the 6.2-liter EcoTec3 V8 engine being updated with the new 8L90E eight-speed automatic transmission for the interim model year, allowing it to improve fuel economy.

 A body-colored shark-fin antenna was added with the 2015 mid-year refresh for all models.